soilwise-he/soilwise-architecture/README.md

 ## Release notes

+- **p-2.0:** contains a version of architecture for the first prototype of SoilWise Repository (for D2.2 Developed & Integrated DM components,v 2, D3.2 Developed & Integrated KM components,v 2 and D4.2 Repository infrastructure, components and APIs, v2)
 - **p-1.0:** contains a version of architecture for the first prototype of SoilWise Repository (for D2.1 Developed & Integrated DM components,v 1, D3.1 Developed & Integrated KM components,v 1 and D4.1 Repository infrastructure, components and APIs, v1)
 - **v0.1:** contains Kick-off and User Stories derived architectures
 - **v1.0:** contains a version for D1.3 Architecture Repository purposes